 Why we picked the Apple iPhone 12 Pro:

-Therepresents a shift in design for the iPhone series, blending the much-loved iPhone 5 design with the edge-to-edge display found on iPhones since the iPhone X. Of course, it’s more than just pretty though — it offers the best performance you can get in a phone, with an awesome camera, and a range of premium features.
+The iPhone X. Of course, it’s more than just pretty though — it offers the best performance you can get in a phone, with an awesome rear camera and a range of premium features.represents a shift in design for the iPhone series, blending the much-loved iPhone 5 design with the edge-to-edge display found on iPhones since the

 Like the previous-generation iPhone 11 Pro, the iPhone 12 Pro offers an OLED display that meets Apple’s “Super Retina XDR” standard.
 Tech specs of the display aside, the 5G iPhone offers a sharp image with bright vivid colors and deep black levels.
 It looks great.
-Apple has also revived MagSafe for the iPhone 12 series, and as such, you’ll be able to take advantage of the new ecosystem of magnetic accessories, including faster wireless chargers.
+Apple has also revived MagSafe for the iPhone 12 series, and as such, the new iPhone can take advantage of the new ecosystem of magnetic accessories, including those that allow for faster wireless charging.

 The camera is a step up this year too, though perhaps not as much of a step up as the iPhone 11 Pro was compared to the iPhone XS.
-The device offers a triple-lens camera with one wide, one ultrawide, and one telephoto lens.
+The 5G device offers a triple-lens rear camera with one wide, one ultrawide, and one telephoto lens.
 You’ll get a wider f/1.6 aperture on the primary lens, which means that the camera can let in more light than before — essentially meaning you’ll get better low-light shots.
 It’s an iterative update to the camera, but you’re still getting among the best you can get in a smartphone camera.

 The Apple A14 Bionic chip in the iPhone 12 Pro is Apple’s most powerful chip to date.
 It’s easily powerful enough to handle all the mobile gaming and multitasking you can throw at it, and it should remain so for at least three or four years before it even starts to slow down.
 In classic Apple fashion, we also expect theto stay up-to-date with new versions of iOS well into the next four or five years.